MikhailShi/qiwi/README.md

 For this web-app you will need ssl certificates to receive Invoice Payment Notifications (see. [documentation](https://developer.qiwi.com/en/p2p-payments/?php#notification))

 You might want to run this repository with [IBM Cloud CF](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-getting-started-python) for free.
 Secret Key should be passed through manifest.yml or via CF SSH.
-Also you need to set application name, which has with the proper route address assigned.
+Also you need to set application name, which should have proper route address assigned.

 For trying flask app.py locally (MAC OS, python 3.8.5):
 ```